Lowering insulin’s cost becomes political football

 Insulin has become the poster-child drug when it comes to the debate over controlling skyrocketing drug prices and life-or-death stakes.

-In the last week, it became a political football as congressional Democrats passed a sweeping $740 billion health care and climate package.
+In the past week, it became a political football as congressional Democrats passed a sweeping $740 billion health care and climate package.

 What’s driving the cost surge, and why has it become such a prominent political issue — especially since both Democrats and Republicans agree that something must be done?